VyperGroup/aero/src/BareClientMixins/middleware/DEV.md

 ctx.apis.modifySelf(<Type of middleware enum>, modifier)
 ```

 If it is a minified file and min.js files are provided in the Zip that correspond to the name of the handler files, they will be used to recreate the deobfuscated scripts.
 You will be able to choose which minifier would be used after the file is saved.
-Also when the file is saved, if it is Webpack, WebCrack will be used to debundle, and when it is saved, it will be repacked.
+Also when the file is saved, if it is Webpack, webcrack will be used to debundle, and when it is saved, it will be repacked.

-# Adapters
+## Adapters

 Perhaps, you may want to communicate between different middlewares.
 This is called shared data.